TheSittingCat/TheSittingCat.github.io/index.md

 Happy to announce that we have one paper accepted for [LREC 2026](https://lrec2026.info/):

 - [Breaking the Benchmark: Revealing LLM Bias via Minimal Contextual Augmentation](https://arxiv.org/abs/2510.23921).

 Two papers accepted for [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/):

 - [IntelliProof: An Argumentation Network-based Conversational Helper for Organized Reflection](https://arxiv.org/abs/2511.04528), accepted for Demonstration Track.

--[Where Norms and References Collide: Evaluating LLMs on Normative Reasoning](https://arxiv.org/abs/2602.02975), accepted for the main technical track.
+- [Where Norms and References Collide: Evaluating LLMs on Normative Reasoning](https://arxiv.org/abs/2602.02975), accepted for the main technical track.

 I will be serving as a program committee member for [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).